 Preheat the oven to 350 degrees and prepare three 6-inch round cake pans with baking spray and parchment paper.

 In the bowl of a stand mixer add in the yellow cake mix and ground cinnamon and give it a quick whisk to break up any clumps.

 Add in all the remaining wet ingredients and mix until combined.
 Be careful not to overmix the batter.

 With a spatula gently fold the cinnamon chips into the cake batter until just combined.

 Divide batter between the cake pans and bake for 25-30 minutes or until a toothpick comes out with a few crumbs.

 Cool in pans for 10 minutes and then invert on a cooling rack to fully cool.

-In the bowl of a stand mixer with the paddle attachment cream the butter and shortening on high speed until light and fluffy.
+In the bowl of a stand mixer with the paddle attachment cream the butter on high speed until light and fluffy.
 Approximately 5-10 minutes.

 Add the icing sugar, instant coffee powder, salt, and Baileys liqueur and mix on low until combined.